 Liza smiled.
 She liked it.
 A million pictures raced through her mind.
 She almost wished that she could start now.
 Her smile faded.
 “Are you going to be able to get past your writer’s block?”

 “Ok, deal,” Liza said, holding out her hand before he could change his mind.
 Once again, his giant hand enveloped hers.
-She didn’t feel as nervous this time, mainly just happy.
 He tugged her hand toward himself and rose slightly out of his chair, leaning forward.
 Liza half-rose from her own chair and met his lips over the table.